MadLittleMods/macchiato/README.md

 using namespace Macchiato;
 ```

 Macchiato is also available as a header-only library in `macchiato-header-only/MacchiatoHeaderOnly.h`.
-This is a no dependency/full independent version of Macchiato.
-We simply concatenate the files together and remove the `#include *.h` to the h file dependencies
+This is a no-dependency/fully-independent version of Macchiato.
+We simply concatenate the dependencies together and remove the `#include *.h` to the h file dependencies

 ## Details: